A-Maugli/Ledger-Safe-Backup/doc/ledger_safe_restore_example.md

 word24:	style
 ```

-From the recovery sheet, enter Master Passhprase to Ledger HW wallet
+## From the recovery sheet, enter Master Passhprase to Ledger HW wallet

-Check Generated addresses and account balances
+Check generated addresses and account balances

+## Tidying up

 "Burn" all papers, including Recovery Sheet, if it was a
 "Ledger Safe Backup" check operation